russstorms/DW-Practical/README.md

 ![Democracy Works](/App_ScreenShot.png)
 ## What is it?

-This repo contains a Node server that accesses one of [Democracy Works](https://www.democracy.works) public API, and retrives elections based on the form inputs from a React frontend!
+This repo contains a Node server that accesses one of [Democracy Works](https://www.democracy.works) public API, and retrives elections based on the user's address from a React frontend!

 ## Setup